Omicron may be less severe in young and old, but not 'mild' - WHO | Health

 The more infectious Omicron variant of COVID-19 appears to produce less severe disease than the globally dominant Delta strain, but should not be categorised as "mild", World Health Organization (WHO) officials said on Thursday.
 Janet Diaz, WHO lead on clinical management, said early studies showed there was a reduced risk of hospitalisation from the variant first identified in southern Africa and Hong Kong in November compared with Delta.

+WHO adviser Bruce Aylward said 36 nations had not even reached 10 percent vaccination cover.
+Among severe patients worldwide, 80% were unvaccinated, he added.
+In its weekly epidemiological report on Thursday, the WHO said cases increased by 71%, or 9.5 million, in the week to Jan.
+2 from a week earlier, while deaths fell by 10%, or 41,000.

-Another variant - labelled as IHU and first registered in September 2021 - is among those being monitored by the WHO but is not circulating widely, said the WHO's technical lead on COVID-19, Maria van Kerkhove.
+Another variant B.1.640 - first documented in multiple countries in September 2021 - is among those being monitored by the WHO but is not circulating widely, said the WHO's technical lead on COVID-19, Maria van Kerkhove.
 There are two other categories of greater significance the WHO uses to track variants https://www.who.int/en/activities/tracking-SARS-CoV-2-variants: "variant of concern", which includes Delta and Omicron, and "variant of interest".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)